GEOS270/Syllabus/docs/Lab_Tips.md

 ---

-# Initalize your H:/ Dirve
+# Initialize your H:/ Drive

 **When you first logon to geography lab computers with your account** find C:\Apps\RunOnce.bat in the file manager.
 Double click on it to run it.
-This will initalize your account and set up access to your **H:/** drive.
+This will initialize your account and set up access to your **H:/** drive.

 <img src="images/RunOnce_File_Location.PNG" alt="RunOnce" class="inline" width="500"/>